edmlee/vCard-maker/README.md

 # vCard-maker

-Automatically create vCards from a .xlsx file
+Automatically create vCards from an .xlsx file
 Instructions:
 1. Create a "Contacts" folder in the same directory if it does not already exist
 2. Add contact details into the "contact_list.xlsx" spreadsheet